Poker Basics, Poker Strategy, Tournaments

 GTO strategy has been floated a lot over the last few years, and while there are players who swear by it, the truth is that you don’t need to play GTO poker all the time to beat most MTT players.

+When you play a tournament, you should do your best to stay focused and be aware of how each player at your table plays in different situations.
 By identifying which players are nits, maniacs, or solid regs, you will get a chance to make some plays that you would never be able to get away with in a vacuum.

 For instance, identifying a nit will allow you to make some big folds when the player shows continued aggression.
 Despite having a good hand, you will know it is not good enough against this player.

-Likewise, by knowing which players love to bluff off their stack too often, you will be in a spot to stack them off even with mediocre-made poker hands or set a trap for them when you make a monster.
+Likewise, by knowing which players love to bluff off their stack too often, you will be in a position to stack them off even with mediocre-made poker hands or set a trap for them when you make a monster.

 Each poker player plays differently, and knowing your opponents is the only way to effectively exploit their tendencies.